-The name itself indicates that this travelling expense relates to expenses incurred for travel by entity employees or directors.
+The name itself indicates that this traveling expense relates to expenses incurred for travel by entity employees or directors.
 The purpose of travel shall be connecting to the entity’s business operations.
-Therefore, the purpose shall not be of personal nature.
+Therefore, the purpose shall not be personal.

 Estimated reading time: 5 minutes

-Let’s see a couple of instances relating to travelling expenses
+Let’s see a couple of instances relating to traveling expenses

-- Directors Cost of travel to other City to attend some business meeting or Client meeting
+- Directors’ Cost of travel to other Cities to attend some business meetings or Client Meetings

 - Cab Expenses (Local Travel)